-The taskbar can actually be placed on any edge of your screen.
-In fact, if you have multiple monitors, it can be be placed on any edge of any display.
+A lot of people don’t realize it, but the taskbar can be placed on any edge of your screen: left, right, top or bottom.
+In fact, if you have multiple monitors, it can be placed on any edge of any display.

 So, let’s move the taskbar back.